MathieuLeocmach/mechanical_model/README.md

 # Mechanical models

-A package to deal with mechanical models and their linear response in oscillations, creep, microrheology, etc."
+A package to deal with mechanical models and their linear response in oscillations, creep, microrheology, etc.

 ## Drawing diagrams in plain text